SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex2/README.md

 ### Step 4 — Select Tools

 The wizard reads your OpenAPI Specification and lists all available operations as **tools**.
-<br>Select the following tools, these tools would be exposed to the AI agent.
+<br>Select the following tools only, these tools would be exposed to the AI agent.

 | Method | Path | Description | Select |
 |---|---|---|---|